 As she collapsed, shivering uncontrollably, Seri’s couldn’t help thinking that if all the mages already knew her full name, she might as well have drowned.

-Until All Curses Are Lifted will be released on August 13!
+Until All Curses Are Lifted is available now!

 Join the mailing list to read more and keep track of the news!